josephjunker/async-for/README.md

 loop ();
 ```

 Calling the created function twice without specifying a new callback will result in an error being thrown.
-If rerunning the loop with the same callback is desired, the error can be suppressed by explicitly calling the loop function's `.reset ()` method between iterations.
+If rerunning the loop with the same callback is desired, the error can be prevented by explicitly calling the loop function's `.reset ()` method between iterations.
+Calling `.load ()` will implicitly call `.reset ()`.
 ```javascript
 var loop = _for (10, loopBodyFunction);
 loop.callback (someFunction);